-If a student is enrolled in grade 8 or below and takes a course for which there is a STAAR end-of-course assessment, that student is required to applicable STAAR end-of-course assessment.
-Though assessment, that student is required to take the taken in middle school, the tests will count toward the state's high school graduation requirement.
+If a student is enrolled in grade 8 or below and takes a course for which there is a STAAR end-of-course assessment, that student is required to take the applicable STAAR end-of-course assessment.
+Though taken in middle school, the tests will count toward the state's high school graduation requirement.